nuxt/docs/en/api/configuration-build.md

 When enabled, Nuxt.js uses [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) to provide type checking.

 You can use an `Object` to override plugin options or set it to `false` to disable it.

+### typescript.ignoreNotFoundWarnings

+> Enables suppress not found typescript warnings.

+- Type: `Boolean`
+- Default: `false`

+When enabled, you can suppress `export ... was not found ...` warnings.

+See also about background information [https://github.com/TypeStrong/ts-loader/issues/653](https://github.com/TypeStrong/ts-loader/issues/653)

+**Warning:** This property might suppress the warnings you want to see.
+Be careful with how you configure it.

 ## vueLoader